 The town was in its heyday during Prince Bethlen’s period when Transylvania was called a “Fairy Garden.”
 Bethlen Gábor was elected as Prince of Transylvania in Kolozsvár in 1613.
 He paid the cost of rebuilding the southern corner bastion in 1629, now it is called Bethlen Bastion.
 Kolozsvár was prospering and it was called the “Treasure-house Kolozsvár”, the city of the princes and many Transylvanian Diets.
 Prince Bethlen Gábor issued a document here in favor of the Jewish inhabitants all over Transylvania in 1623 which permitted them to settle freely, trade freely, and practice their religion freely, without the obligation of wearing the distinctive marks for the Jewish.

 Like Prince Bethlen Gábor, Rákóczi György I. was elected here to be Prince.
 Prince Rákóczi György I (ruled 1630-1648) also repaired the walls and the bastions.
-More and more high-ranked noblemen moved to Kolozsvár who began to build their rich houses in the city.
+More and more high-ranked noblemen moved to Kolozsvár and began to build their rich houses in the city.
 Prince Rákóczi György II also took good care of Kolozsvár and he paid attention to maintaining the defenses.
 It proved to be useful as the Turks besieged the city in 1658.
 The enemy pillaged and burned the area and made Kolozsvár pay a high ransom.

 1661: Prince Kemény János, supported by the Habsburgs’ Imperial army besieged and took Kolozsvár, leaving German soldiers in its garrison.
 A year later, Prince Apafi Mihály, supported by Bey Kucsuk Mehemed of Jene, besieged Kolozsvár.
 Fortunately, the city avoided the worst because the Prince made a Truce with the men of Emperor Leopold I. Finally, Prince Apafi took Kolozsvár in his hand only in 1664 because the unpaid German garrison rebelled and opened the gates before him.